Champion (2019 film)

 Champion is a 2019 Indian Tamil-language sports drama film written and directed by Suseenthiran.
-The film stars newcomers Vishwa and Mirnalini Ravi, Narain, Manoj Bharathiraja, and Stun Siva play pivotal roles.
-The music for the film is composed by Arrol Corelli while cinematography and editing is handled by Sujith Sarang and Thiyagu respectively.
+The film stars newcomers Vishwa, Sowmika Pandiyan and Mirnalini Ravi, Narain, Manoj Bharathiraja, and Stun Siva play pivotal roles.
+The music for the film is composed by Arrol Corelli while cinematography is handled by Sujith Sarang.
 The film is produced by Raghavi under the production banner Kalanjiyam Cine Arts.
 Principal photography of the film commenced on 30 May 2018.
 The film had its theatrical release on 13 December 2019 and received mixed reviews.